I hate the Dog Days of Summer excuse – it always felt like a cheap way for an underperforming sales rep to make an excuse for a slow month.

 In order to offset the seasonality of the OOO rate on emails and the lower connection rate on phone calls, we estimate that we need to send out an additional: 1.4k emails per month AND increase dials by ~1.1k across our demand generation campaigns.

 All of that just to maintain our prior ACV output.

 How did we respond to this data?
 By stepping on the gas – we sent out an additional ~14k+ emails (~10% of normal volume) over the past two months and making an additional ~23k dials (~35% of normal volume) per month.

 Sales is — and always will be — a contact sport.

-This is just one of the reasons why it’s so important to have a vast array of contacts at prospects.
+This is just one of the reasons why it’s so important to have a vast array of contacts and prospects.
 Without being able to tap into our own data this wouldn’t have been possible.
 That’s not cheap promotion, it’s a fact.

 Remember: it’s not just about having contacts, it’s about making connections.